kaizcodes/Pog_Engine/README.md

 # Pog Engine

-**Pog Engine** is an AI-powered pipeline for processing **locally recorded OBS VODs** & **Twitch VODs**.
-It transcribes your VODs, detects potential viral moments using LLMs, speech emotion recognition, and audio analysis, then create ranked highlights into DaVinci Resolve timeline markers for ease of editing.
-Designed to save hours of manually scrubbing through VODs.
+**Pog Engine** is an AI-powered pipeline for analyzing locally recorded OBS VODs and stream VODs.
+It automatically transcribes your content, detects potential viral moments using fully offline LLMs, speech emotion recognition, and audio analysis, then exports ranked highlights as DaVinci Resolve timeline markers.

-Finish stream, Run, and come back to your PC with a list of potential viral moments!
+Finish your stream, run Pog Engine, and come back to a list of your best moments instead of scrubbing through hours of footage.

-**This pipeline works best with local recorded VOD with separated mic track.**
+For the best results, use locally recorded OBS VODs with a separate microphone track.

+**Offline-first by design.
+Your data never leave your PC—everything runs locally using offline AI models.**

 ## PC Requirement